The Ultimate Pre-Vacation Checklist for Homeowners

 5. Water your plants.

 Once everything is set, the next thing to do on your pre-vacation checklist is to water your plants.
 Again, if you’re only going away for a few days, you may be able to get away with just giving them one good watering before you go.
-That said, if you’re going away for more than the weekend, you’re going to want to have somebody stop by to water them on a schedule.
+That said, if you’re going away for a long trip that’s more than just the weekend, you’re going to want to have somebody stop by to water them on a schedule.

 6. Consider shutting off your water.